 Eldercaring Coordination is a dispute resolution process, modeled after the concept of Parenting Coordination, for high conflict families regarding the care and safety of elders.
-Specially trained Eldercaring Coordinators (ECs) help manage high conflict family dynamics so the elder, family and stakeholders can address nonlegal issues independently from the court, reducing further adversarial court actions.
+Specially trained Eldercaring Coordinators (ECs) help manage high conflict family and interpersonal psychological dynamics so the elder, family and stakeholders can address nonlegal issues independently from the court, reducing further adversarial court actions.
 Five states are currently piloting the Eldercaring Coordination Initiative.
 Preliminary research will be presented, as well as benefits observed and challenges faced in bringing this innovation to the court and legal community.

 Member Registration: $15, Certificate of Attendance: $15